 Purchases were unchanged last month after a 0.3 percent gain in April, according to the median of 75 estimates in a Bloomberg News survey before Commerce Department figures due on June 29.
 Manufacturing is weakening, while housing shows further signs of stabilization, other reports may show.

-A slowdown in payrolls and unemployment above 8 percent have damped consumer confidence, which may keep restraining sales at companies from Darden Restaurants Inc. (DRI) to CarMax Inc. (KMX) Waning demand, together with concern about Europe’s debt crisis and U.S. fiscal policy, helps explain why the Federal Reserve last week extended a program to keep borrowing costs low.
+A slowdown in payrolls and unemployment above 8 percent have damped consumer confidence, which may keep restraining sales at companies from Darden Restaurants Inc. (DRI:US) to CarMax Inc. (KMX:US) Waning demand, together with concern about Europe’s debt crisis and U.S. fiscal policy, helps explain why the Federal Reserve last week extended a program to keep borrowing costs low.

 “Consumers are staying cautious,” said Michael Hanson, a senior U.S. economist at Bank of America Corp. in New York.
 “Job growth is sluggish and overall compensation hasn’t been great.
 The economy is decelerating.”